 Thanks for giving us this interview.
 You have been working with Chartered Secretaries and Chartered Governance Professionals (CS/CGPs) for many years – particularly as Registrar of Companies – what are your feelings on receiving the HKICS Prize?

-‘I am indeed very honoured to have received the prize.
+‘I am indeed very honored to have received the prize.
 I have been working with members of the profession for 13 years and I have always been very impressed by their professionalism, dedication and competence.
 The prize is a good recognition of my efforts over the years and also of the efforts of my former colleagues in the Companies Registry.
 I have shared the prize with them and it is in the Companies Registry’s office now.’

 Do you have any advice for new recruits to the profession on the importance of the role of CS/CGPs in the emerging business landscape?